Reshaping Southern Philanthropy to Build a More Equitable Future

 June-July 2020—Coaching concludes and learning network phase begins with Institute alumni

-The application opens on Friday, April 5.
-Applications will be reviewed on a rolling basis.
-The application closes on Wednesday, July 31, at 5 p.m.
-Selected participants will be notified on Friday, August 30.
-In the event of oversubscription, MDC will offer a waiting list.
-Prospective participants on the waiting list will be notified on Friday, August 30.
+The application opened on Friday, April 5.
+Applications were reviewed on a rolling basis.
+The application closed on Wednesday, July 31, at 5 p.m.
+Selected participants were notified on Friday, August 30.
+In the event of oversubscription, MDC offered a waiting list.
+Prospective participants on the waiting list were notified on Friday, August 30.

 Passing Gear Philanthropy